DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 If you’ve tried deep learning for yourself, I’d bet you’ve trained a model using some variant of softmax cross entropy loss.
 It’s so overwhelmingly popular I thought I might write a series of blog posts ([index](/index.html#classifier-training-objectives)) to remind myself there are other options out there!

 So why not skip straight to the other juicy options?
 First, we should probably compare the weird 1% alternatives to the dominant 99% market leader.
-But second, it turns out that softmax cross entropy loss is actually quite interesting...
+But second, it turns out that softmax cross entropy loss is actually quite interesting.

 In this article, we'll think through the core idea of softmax cross entropy loss, see how to add it to a PyTorch model, and finally look at what actually happens when we use this loss.
-Note: I'm assuming you already know some core deep learning concepts - e.g. what a forward pass, backward pass and loss function is.
+I'll assume you already know some core deep learning concepts - e.g. what a forward pass, backward pass and loss function is.

 ## Core idea